mattlean/lean-js-app-starter/examples/todo-list/README.md

 ## Run This on Your Machine

-Please refer to the ["Getting Started" section of the `react-browser` `README.md`](https://github.com/mattlean/lean-js-app-starter/tree/master/starters/react-browser#getting-started).
+Please refer to the ["Getting Started" section of the **React Browser** starter's `README.md`](https://github.com/mattlean/lean-js-app-starter/tree/master/starters/react-browser#getting-started).

 ## Project Background